akamai/terraform-provider-akamai/docs/index.md

   * [DNS Zone Administration](https://registry.terraform.io/providers/akamai/akamai/latest/docs/guides/get_started_dns_zone)
   * [Global Traffic Management](https://registry.terraform.io/providers/akamai/akamai/latest/docs/guides/get_started_gtm_domain)
   * [Provisioning/Property Manager](https://registry.terraform.io/providers/akamai/akamai/latest/docs/guides/get_started_property)
-*  **Update settings for an existing module.** Use the reference information for resource and data sources listed under each module, like DNS or Common.
+*  **Update settings for an existing module.** Use the reference information for resource and data sources listed under each module, like DNS or Provisioning.
 You can find this documentation on the panel to the left.

 ## Manage changes to your Akamai configurations